Jessica van der Meer

 +44 (0)20 7822 1200

-She specialises in negligence and commercial matters, with a particular interest in international trade, contractual, insurance and reinsurance, professional negligence and property damage.
+In Chambers, she specialises in negligence and commercial matters, with a particular interest in international trade, contractual, insurance and reinsurance, professional negligence and property damage.

 Jessica has significant international experience.
-From September to November 2016, she worked as a Pegasus Scholar with a number of Chinese firms based in Beijing and Shanghai.
+From September to November 2016, she worked as a Pegasus Scholar with several Chinese firms based in Beijing and Shanghai.
 Through this experience she has familiarity with Chinese contract, company (joint venture and merger and acquisitions) and procedural law, as well as experience working on Chinese, Hong Kong and Singaporean-based commercial litigation and arbitrations.
 In February 2015 Jessica was seconded to the International Dispute Team of the French law firm Gide Loyrette Nouel to deepen her experience in private international law and arbitration.
 She is confident in dealing with multi-jurisdictional work that allows her to use her language skills.

 Before joining 2TG, Jessica worked for the United Nations and the International Institute for Sustainable Development, where she specialised in international trade and sustainable development issues, including WTO law and bilateral investment treaties.
-She has continued to pursue her interests in this area, having worked with Professor David Holloway on Schmitthoff’s Export Trade: The Law and Practice of International Trade.

 Jessica practices in all aspects of property damage.
 She has experience assisting in claims raising complex technical matters ranging from design issues to geotechnical considerations.
 In particular, Jessica has experience of claims relating to fires, floods, subsidence and landslip and other nuisance and statutory based forms of liability.
-She regularly advises on and acts in subrogated recovery claims and claims for indemnity insurers, with a particular emphasis on construction professionals and network operators.
+She regularly advises on and acts in subrogated recovery claims and claims for indemnity insurers, with an emphasis on construction professionals and network operators.

 Current and Recent Work: